qiubit/luminis/backend/README.md

  3. Run REST API for street light metadata.
 To do that, we supply helper script which gets your `virtalenv` name.
 To use it, you must `cd` into `backend` directory, and run e.g. `./start_api.sh venv`.
  4. Run WebSocket server.
 You can use helper script `./start_ws_server.sh` e.g. by running `./start_ws_server.sh venv`
  5. All services and deamons should be now up and running!

 ## Inputting data
+If you're using provided STORAGE you can skip this section, your data is already in the database.
 There are two ways for inputting sample data.
 Before doing that however, all services must be up, which can be done by following instructions above.

 For testing, we recommend using `backend/cli/db_init.py` script, which gets REST API server link and data file describing street light infrastructure.
 It assumes that database is clean, so it should be first thing done after running instructions above.
 Sample file is available at `backend/cli/db_init_sample/asfaltowa.meta`.
 Here are commands that input `asfaltowa.meta` data into running instance of Luminis backend.